Audi Lemon Law Information

-Numerous models of Audis have been involved in lemon law cases around the nation, including Audi A4, Audi A5, Audi A6, Audi A7, Audi Q5, Audi R8, Audi S4, Audi S5 and Audi TT.
-Below are a few examples of problems Audi owners have had with their vehicles that the manufacturer has had great difficulty reconciling.
-(Note, many of them are serious concerns that can cause injury or death if not addressed or that can cause the owner consistent extra expenses and headaches.)
+The following are a few of the Audi models that have been involved in lemon law suits in the United States, including Audi A4, Audi A5, Audi A6, Audi A7, Audi Q5, Audi R8, Audi S4, Audi S5 and Audi TT.
+Below are a few examples of problems Audi owners have had with their vehicles that the manufacturer has had great difficulty fixing.
+(Note: many of them are serious concerns that can cause injury or death if not addressed or that can cause the owner consistent extra expenses and headaches).
+Remember, just because your specific model or defect is not listed does not mean you do not have a viable claim.
+Call the Lemon Law Experts today to receive a free consultation.

 - Headlights that shut off randomly and sporadically when driving